 2021.
 Some of the main sessions can still be seen here.

-- Generation Equality Forum Paris will take place 30 June – 2
+- Generation Equality Forum Paris took place 30 June – 2

 July 2021.
-You can register to attend virtually here.
+You can view the sessions here.

 are expected to be presented to governments in the United Nations general